The Diocese of London work through its Compassionate Communities team, to raise awareness of modern slavery, and identify and support victims.

 Raising awareness in the nation’s capital

-In early 2021, the Diocese held a series of Hidden Voices training sessions in partnership with The Clewer Initiative, to help empower people to identify and respond to cases of modern slavery in their local areas.
+The Diocese has, so far, run two Hidden Voices community mobilisation training courses in partnership with The Clewer Initiative, to help empower people to identify and respond to cases of modern slavery in their local areas.
 The Diocese is also working closely with Hestia, who are running a pilot victim support project in a church in the borough of Hounslow.

-For Anti-Slavery Day 2021, Hestia hosted an ‘Art is Freedom’ exhibition outside St Paul’s Cathedral, displaying artwork created in the Hounslow church project, by survivors of slavery .
+For Anti-Slavery Day 2021, Hestia hosted an ‘Art is Freedom’ exhibition outside St Paul’s Cathedral, displaying artwork created in the Hounslow church project, by survivors of slavery.
+It attracted a large number of visitors.

 As Bishop Sarah explained when she announced the Diocese of London’s 2019 Lent Appeal for Modern Slavery: